 North and South Male atolls are the most visited in the Maldives.
 They host the Maldives’ capital city, Male, as well as its international airport, making it the gateway to the archipelago.
 North and South Male atolls comprise more than 80 islands, including 13 inhabited islands and nearly 50 resort islands (which represent one-third of Maldive’s resort islands).

 Visitors to the inhabited islands will find very few shore snorkeling opportunities, most of them being limited to Dhiffushi, Himmafushi, and Huraa Islands, in North Male Atoll.
-Do not expect, however, spectacular marine life, but coral debris with a few fish.
+Do not expect, however, spectacular marine life, as there is mainly coral debris with a few fish.

 If you are staying in Male or Hulhumale, you will find in town a choice of day trips to the nearby islands, which generally allow snorkeling two or three locations only accessible by boat.

 The Male Atoll offers the largest choice of resort islands in the Maldives.
 All the resort islands have snorkeling, but some of them stand out for the quality of their seabed and underwater life.
-Baros, Vabbinfaru, Helengeli and Angsana, all four located in North Male Atoll, and with stunning house reefs, are considered the best for snorkeling.
-In South Male Atoll, Biyadhoo and Embudu, where spotted eagle rays abound, are also great options.
+Baros, Vabbinfaru, Helengeli and Angsana, all four located in North Male Atoll, are considered the best for snorkeling because of their stunning house reefs.
+In South Male Atoll, Biyadhoo and Embudu, where spotted eagle rays abound, are also considered great options.

 Ari, with its thin ring-shaped atolls rising from the deep blue waters of the Indian Ocean, is considered one of the best atolls in the Maldives for snorkeling.
 It is the second most visited atoll in the country, after the Male Atolls.